Running Every Day: 18 Benefits + Potential Risks Of A Daily Run

 As we touched upon in the intro, running every day can help establish a fitness routine that keeps you motivated to continue.

-Some runners thrive on the prospect of maintaining a running streak of running every day with no days off.
+Some runners thrive on the prospect of maintaining a running streak of running every day without a day off.

-If running every day helps keep you from falling off the bandwagon of exercising altogether, it might be a good idea to do a daily run, even if it’s just 5-10 minutes.
+If running every day helps keep you from falling off the exercise bandwagon altogether, it might be a good idea to do a daily run, even if it’s just 5-10 minutes.

 Three people running through a field.